It’s been a crazy year. In the midst of market changes and ongoing uncertainty, these are the top wealth management trends of 2020.

 This year, more than ever, has shown the importance of working with a wealth management advisor that you truly trust.

-I believe that the trends discussed here have created a unique environment for clients who work with personal wealth management advisors.
+I believe that the wealth management trends of 2020 discussed here have created a unique environment for clients who work with personal wealth management advisors.
 The technology available on the market, in combination with the personal touch of a trusted wealth manager, enables the possibility for customized and effective financial strategies like never before.

 If you’re looking for wealth management in Seattle and are ready to review your options, I’d love to hear from you.